 How to use Search Queries data

 - Review the Query list for expected keywords.
-If keywords you expect to see don't appear, your site may not have enough useful content relevant to those keywords.
+If keywords you expect to see don't appear, your site might not have enough useful content relevant to those keywords.
 If unexpected words (like "Viagra" or "casino") appear, it's likely that your site has been hacked.

 - Compare Impressions and CTR to identify how you can improve your content.
 (Tip: Sort by Change to see queries with significant new activity.)
 There are several steps you can take to make your content appear more compelling so that users click your site in search results pages.
 Your page title appears in the results, so make sure it's relevant and accurate.
 Google can display the text in your pages' meta descriptions in search results, so review your meta descriptions.

 - Compare desktop and mobile versions of your site (e.g. m.example.com).
 If both mobile and desktop versions of your site exist, you can display queries made by mobile devices to your mobile site and compare them to those made on desktop.
 Just be sure you have selected your mobile site from the site selector and that you have set the Searches (under Filters) to Mobile.
 As of December 31, 2013, the Searches report displays all impressions and clicks that came from mobile visitors, including those queries that resulted in a skip redirect to your mobile site.
 Learn more about building search-friendly mobile sites in Building Smartphone Optimized Websites.
 You can read more about Skip Redirect by searching the Webmaster Central blog.

 - If you have an AdWords account, review the Query list for keyword ideas.
 (Looking for more ideas?
 Check out the Publisher's Guide to Toolbar.)